What is Van der Waals equation?

 PiVi = nRT

 In learning chemistry or physics, real gas molecules are assumed to be a hard rigid sphere.
-Therefore, the available space for free movement of the molecules becomes less than the original molar volume.
-Hence the available space for free movement of 1-mole real gas molecules,
+Therefore, the available space for the free movement of the molecules becomes less than the original molar volume.

 Vi = V − b